romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 `dropTable` accepts the same arguments, it will drop the table when migrating and create a table when rolling back.

 When creating a table within a specific schema, write the table name with schema name: `'schemaName.tableName'`.

+Returns object `{ table: TableInterface }` that allows to insert records right after creating a table.

 Options are: